Shakti Gauchan

 Shakti Prasad Gauchan (शक्ति प्रसाद गौचन) (born 22 April 1984) is a Nepalese former professional cricketer.
 An all-rounder, Shakti is a right-handed batsman and a left-arm orthodox spinner.
-He made his debut for Nepal against Oman in July 2002.
-In July 2018, he announced that he would retire from international cricket after the conclusion of Netherlands tour.
-In August 2018, he retired after playing the first ODI of the tour.
-In December 2018, he retired from all forms of cricket.

-Shakti Gauchan became the second Nepalese cricketer to score an international century, when he slammed an unbeaten 106 off 103 balls against Italy during the ICC World Cup Qualifying Series in February 2005.
+He is considered as the best Nepali left arm orthodox bowler in Nepalese cricket history especially on T20 world cup 2014.
+His unbeaten 106 off 103 balls against Italy during the ICC World Cup Qualifying Series in February 2005 made him only the second Nepalese cricketer to score an international century.

 He was the captain of Jagdamba Giants of the Nepal Premier League.
 He also represented the APF Club of the National League and New Horizon College, which played in the SPA Cup.
 He was one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands, in August 2018.
 Shakti Gauchan become head coach of Bhairahawa Queens (franchise cricket team of NCL women's league) in March 2019.